aadm/aadm.github.io/content/2012-07-31-panasonic-gf1-late-review.md

 ## my lenses

 I don't have an ideal set of lenses; well to be honest I don't even have multiple lenses, but just the one little crappy Olympus 17mm f/2.8.
 It's a lens that always come up second when compared to the Panasonic 20mm f/1.7 but it does offer a slightly wider field of view (34mm-equivalent as opposed to the 40mm-equivalent of the Panasonic).
-The problem is obviously that it's rather slow (f/2.8 compared to f/1.7), and it's this stop and a half that bothers me more than the optical defects.
+The problem is the maximum aperture, only f/2.8; it is this stop and a half that bothers me more than the optical defects.

-I also have an adaptor ring for Nikon lenses (that I still have) and a [Pinwide](http://wanderlustcameras.com/products/pinwide.html), which is a plastic cap with a tiny hole in the middle; however both of these things were stolen from my house last January when thieves broke into my house (they also stole my Nikon F70 -- a film SLR -- and more annoyingly a perfectly good Nikon AF 20mm f/2.8).
+I also have an adaptor ring for Nikon lenses and a [Pinwide](http://wanderlustcameras.com/products/pinwide.html), which is a plastic cap with a tiny hole in the middle; however both of these things were stolen from my house last January when thieves broke into my house (they also stole my Nikon F70 -- a film SLR -- and more annoyingly a perfectly good Nikon AF 20mm f/2.8).

 The adaptor ring allowed me to use two Nikon lenses: an old manual-focus 105mm f/2.8 Micro and a 50mm f/1.8.
 The 50mm became a very light long-lens (100mm-equivalent) which was easy to use and gave me incredibly good results.
 The 105mm is too big and heavy for this camera and I was only able to use it effectively when mounted on a tripod.